darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/module-order.md

 When processing an image, the active modules are applied in a specific order, which is shown in the right-hand panel of the darkroom view.
 This module provides information about the current ordering of the processing modules in the [pixelpipe](../../../darkroom/pixelpipe/the-pixelpipe-and-module-order.md).
 The name of the currently-selected preset is shown in the module header (or "custom" if the user has manually modified the order).
 The following presets are available for selection.

 v5.0 RAW
-: This is the default module order for [scene-referred](../../../darkroom/pixelpipe/the-pixelpipe-and-module-order.md/#scene-referred-workflow) RAW development workflow in darktable 5.0.
+: This is the default module order for [scene-referred](../../../darkroom/pixelpipe/the-pixelpipe-and-module-order.md/#scene-referred-workflow) RAW development workflow in darktable 5.0 and later.

 v5.0 JPEG
-: This is the default module order for JPEG development in darktable 5.0.
+: This is the default module order for JPEG development in darktable 5.0 and later.

 v3.0 RAW
-: This is the default module order for [scene-referred](../../../darkroom/pixelpipe/the-pixelpipe-and-module-order.md/#scene-referred-workflow) RAW development workflow prior to darktable 5.0.
+: This is the default module order for [scene-referred](../../../darkroom/pixelpipe/the-pixelpipe-and-module-order.md/#scene-referred-workflow) RAW development workflow between darktable 3.0 and darktable 4.8.

 v3.0 JPEG
-: This is the default module order for JPEG development prior to darktable 5.0.
+: This is the default module order for JPEG development between darktable 3.0 and darktable 4.8.

 legacy
 : This module order is used for the legacy [display-referred](../../../darkroom/pixelpipe/the-pixelpipe-and-module-order.md/#display-referred-workflow) workflow.
 You will also see this order displayed for any images you previously edited in darktable prior to version 3.0.